Things to do in Barbados

 Use our list of stuff to do in Barbados as a guide, and you’re sure to have an experience that’s genuinely Totally Barbados.

-Barbados’s island is known for excellent and diverse cuisine; therefore, it was challenging to compile a list of only ten delicacies of Barbados.
+Barbados’s island is known for its excellent and diverse cuisine; therefore, it was challenging to compile a list of only ten delicacies of Barbados.
 Barbadians love their food, and there are many dishes and treats unique to the island.
-You’re spoilt for choice when it comes to Bajan cuisine; however, you really must try to sample everything on this list of top 10 Barbados delicacies at least once.
+You’re spoilt for choice regarding Bajan cuisine; however, you must try to sample everything on this list of top 10 Barbados delicacies at least once.

-With so many rum shops to choose from, “Totally Barbados” has selected a few that are worth the drive to find and some of the livelier ones located on the South Coast of Barbados.
+With so many rum shops, “Totally Barbados” has selected a few that are worth the drive to find, and some of the livelier ones are located on the South Coast of Barbados.

 This list is not conclusive, nor are they in any order to suggest one is better than another, especially if some didn’t make our top 10